In this article:

 Wealthsimple's assessment of risk starts with the investor because the whole point of investing is to help yourself improve your life prospects and outcomes.
-There are four dimensions of risk we consider:
+There are four dimensions of risk we consider when we assess which portfolio suits your needs and goals:

 - Portfolio risk